 #4.
 Haunted Places

 Scotland has long been associated with supernatural spectres, and ghost sightings and strange happenings have been reported across the country.
-Taking part in a walking tour is one of the best ways to find out about the gruesome tales that have been passed down the generations.
+Taking part in a walking tour is one of the best ways to find out about the gruesome tales that have been passed down through the generations.

 While most of them are more myths than hard facts, it’s a great way to understand more about the city.